lucatode/DownloadDashboardAndService/README.md

   - Dashboard made of widgets
   - A Cholopleth map widget showing data for each country
   - (On working) Updatable Choropleth map
-  - (TODO) More widgets cointaining charts
+  - More widgets cointaining charts (Donut chart, bar chart)
+  - Data table